Sheep: Health

 A wide array of bacterial and viral diseases affect sheep.
 Diseases of the hoof, such as foot rot and foot scald may occur, and are treated with footbaths and other remedies.
 Foot rot is present in over 97% of flocks in the UK.
 These painful conditions cause lameness and hinder feeding.
 Ovine Johne's disease is a wasting disease that affects young sheep.
 Bluetongue disease is an insect-borne illness causing fever and inflammation of the mucous membranes.
 Ovine rinderpest (or peste des petits ruminants) is a highly contagious and often fatal viral disease affecting sheep and goats.
 Sheep may also be affected by primary or secondary photosensitization.
 Tetanus can also afflict sheep through wounds from shearing, docking, castration, or vaccination.
 The organism also can be introduced into the reproductive tract by unsanitary humans who assist ewes during lambing.

 A few sheep conditions are transmissible to humans.
 Orf (also known as scabby mouth, contagious ecthyma or soremouth) is a skin disease leaving lesions that is transmitted through skin-to-skin contact.
 Cutaneous anthrax is also called woolsorter's disease, as the spores can be transmitted in unwashed wool.
 More seriously, the organisms that can cause spontaneous enzootic abortion in sheep are easily transmitted to pregnant women.
 Also of concern are the prion disease scrapie and the virus that causes foot-and-mouth disease (FMD), as both can devastate flocks.
 The latter poses a slight risk to humans.
 During the 2001 FMD pandemic in the UK, hundreds of sheep were culled and some rare British breeds were at risk of extinction due to this.

 Of the 600,300 sheep lost to the US economy in 2004, 37.3% were lost to predators, while 26.5% were lost to some form of disease.
 Poisoning accounted for 1.7% of non-productive deaths.

+When all else fails, veterinarians can perform a necropsy on a dead sheep's carcass.
+While it is obviously too late to save that sheep, this can aid in understanding the cause of death, and if there is a broader threat to the flock.